deepakkarki/canned-news/readme.md

 # Feedbin Mailer

-Emails you a summary of new activity in your Feedbin account every day.
+This project emails you a summary of new activity in your Feedbin account every day.
+Here's [an example of an email sent by this project](http://blogstomail.com:8080/emails/example.html).

 I like Feedbin, but I also like getting a daily email summary of my news.
 I looked around a bit and didn't find a solution that would send me the latest posts from each of my tags every day, so I set this project up.

-## Dev Notes
+## Notes
-- This is a work in progress.
-I'll have stuff cleaned up a lot in the coming weeks.
-- Mostly I'm building this to scratch my own itch, but if you have a feature request make a PR and I'll check it out.
 - You'll need to be running NodeJS 6+ and Docker for this to work.
-You'll also need a Feedbin and Sendgrid account.
+- You'll also need a Feedbin and Sendgrid account.
+- I'm building this to scratch my own itch, but if you have a feature request make a PR and I'll check it out.

-## Setup
+## Local Setup
 - Clone this repository.
 - Copy the `.env.example` file to `.env` and add your configuration info.
 - Build the Dockerfile: `npm run -s app:local:build`.